tromp/ChessPositionRanking/README.md

 We checked invertibility by ranking the results (Makefile targets testRnd100Ranking, testRnd1kRanking, testRnd10kRanking, and testRnd100kRanking), and comparing with the original integers used for unranking.

-We ran some legality tests that find ~95% of the positions to be definitely illegal (Makefile targets testRnd100Research, testRnd1kResearch, testRnd10kResearch, testRnd100kResearch).
+We ran the legality tests in [Legality.hs](src/Legality.hs) that find ~95% of the positions to be definitely illegal (Makefile targets testRnd100Research, testRnd1kResearch, testRnd10kResearch, testRnd100kResearch).

 The file sortedRnd1kResearchManual extends sortedRnd1kResearch with a manual determination of legality of the 93 remaining positions in the 1k sample.

-# A good estimate from a large n=1,000,000 sample
+# Estimation from million sized samples

+Huge improvements made by Peter Österlund to his texelutil legality (dis)proving engine allow us  to tackle million-sized samples and leave only a few dozen positions for manual analysis.
+We fed the 94903 possibly legal positions in testRnd1mResearch into texel as Texel.in.94903 and manually resolved the 65 positions it failed on, to obtain Texel.out.94903 with 56011 legal and 38892 illegal positions.
+Running our estimate script on that yields estimate 4.79082e+44 +- 3.87698e+42 at 95% confidence.
+While the original 1 million sample was generated with version 1.1 of the Haskell package System.Random, use of the newer 1.2 revision produces a completely different 1m sample testRnd1mFENs-1.2
+We also let Texel analyze that as Texel.in.95544, and with 12 positions left to resolve manually, obtain estimate 4.85304e+44 +- 3.9004e+42 at 95% confidence.

+Combining the two independent samples into a bigger 2-million yiels the best estimate 4.82193e+44 +- 2.74973e+42 at 95% confidence.

 # Related Work